-- Services run by private companies are concentrated in major cities
+- Residential aged care services run by private organisations are concentrated in major cities

 - Rural and remote regions of Australia only have residential services managed by government and not-for-profit organisations.

 A map of Australia that shows where government, not-for-profit and privately managed residential care services are located across Australia.
 Most residential aged care services are located in the urban areas of Australia.
 This is particularly the case for privately managed services.
 Services run by not-for-profit organisations are more likely to be located in rural areas.

-On 30 June 2018, more than half (58%) of mainstream residential aged care services were run by not-for-profit organisations, with for-profit organisations accounting for 34%, and the remainder managed by governments.
+On 30 June 2019, nearly two-thirds (57%) of residential aged care services were run by not-for-profit organisations, with for-profit organisations accounting for 34%, and the remainder managed by government.

 The type of organisation differs by remoteness:

-- With increasing remoteness, the proportion of services managed by private organisations decreases.
+- With increasing remoteness, the proportion of residential aged care services managed by private organisations decreases.
 At 30 June 2019, there were no private organisations managing residential aged care services in Remote and Very Remote regions of Australia.
-Government organisations managed almost 1 in 4 services in those areas (23%).

 States and territories with more places in aged care services do not necessarily have more capacity

 Highly-populated states and territories have larger numbers of aged care places; however, the aged care system is designed to provide capacity for the population who might need those services.
-This is achieved through a ratio of subsidised aged care places for every 1,000 people aged 70 years and over, which is an estimate for the demand for aged care.
-The national target provision ratio was 79.2 aged care places at 30 June 2018 (now excluding mainstream home care).
-This target is made up of 75.9 residential places per 1,000 people and 3.3 flexible care places per 1,000 people.
+This is achieved through a ratio of subsidised aged care places for every 1,000 people aged 70 years and over—an estimate for the demand for aged care.
+The national target provision ratio was 79.6 aged care places at 30 June 2019 (now excluding mainstream home care).

-- The ratio for residential aged care places varies somewhat between states and territories, from 46 in the Northern Territory to 80 in South Australia.
+- The ratio for residential aged care places varies somewhat between states and territories, from 46 in the Northern Territory to 79 in Victoria and South Australia.

-- The National Aboriginal and Torres Strait Islander Flexible Aged Care Program is a prominent part of aged care service provision in the Northern Territory, bringing an additional 31places per 1,000 older people.
+- The National Aboriginal and Torres Strait Islander Flexible Aged Care Program is a prominent part of aged care service provision in the Northern Territory, providing an additional 38 places per 1,000 older people.